lockhartandrewj/rphido/README.md

 # rphido
-Helper R package for Public Health Intelligence
+Helper R package for Public Health Intelligence Data Objects

 This is a line from *RStudio*